Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: MGF-based Network Calculus and Analytic Combinatorics

-So far, we have focused on the case of independent stochastic processes.
+So far, we have focused on the case of independent stochastic processes, let us now release this assumption.
 Since our analysis is based on moment-generating functions, the common approach in the literature is to upper bound the product of dependent processes by Hölder's inequality: let $X_1, \ldots, X_n \geq 0$ be integrable random variables; then, for all positive numbers $q_1, \ldots, q_n$ such that $\sum_{i=1}^n \frac{1}{q_i} = 1$,

-Note that $\E[e^{p\theta A(s, t)}]^{1/p} \leq e^{p\theta(\sigma_A(p\theta) + \rho_A(p\theta)(t-s))(1/p)} = e^{\theta(\sigma_A(p\theta) + \rho_A(p\theta)(t-s))}$ and similarly\\ $\E[e^{-q\theta S(s, t)}]^{1/q} \leq e^{\theta(\sigma_S(q\theta) - \rho_S(q\theta)(t-s))}$.
+Note that $\E[e^{p\theta A(s, t)}]^{1/p} \leq e^{p\theta(\sigma_A(p\theta) + \rho_A(p\theta)(t-s))(1/p)} = e^{\theta(\sigma_A(p\theta) + \rho_A(p\theta)(t-s))}$ and, similarly,\\ $\E[e^{-q\theta S(s, t)}]^{1/q} \leq e^{\theta(\sigma_S(q\theta) - \rho_S(q\theta)(t-s))}$.